microsoft/pai/docs/user/storage.md

   Copy is a general approach, not a specified tool or protocol.
 So, all commands that can transfer files can be called as a copy approach.
 It includes SSH, SFTP, FTP, HTTP, SMB, NFS and so on.

-  This is an example of the command field, it uses `smbclient` and has the same functionality as the sharing example.
-It also uses the SMB protocol.
+  Below is an example of the command field, it uses `smbclient` and has the same functionality as the sharing example. `smbclient` also uses the SMB protocol.

   Note, if you'd like to have a try, the prerequisites are the same as the [general practice](#general-practice).